Spomky-Labs/jose/doc/object/jwk.md

 $jwk = new JWK([
     'kty' => 'none',
-    'alg' => 'none', //Not mandatory, but as the key is only used with that algorithm this key/value pair is recommended ]);
+    'alg' => 'none', //Not mandatory, but as the key is only used with that algorithm this key/value pair is recommended 'use' => 'sig',  //Not mandatory, but as the key is only used to sign JWT, this key/value pair is recommended ]);
 ```